Precious Info on Yachting Around the Endless Greek Islands

 On-Board Amenities & Services

 Depending on your preferences and yachting profile, you will decide on the type of services you need.
 If you are a certified skipper and some of your friends want to help, you can opt for a bareboat meaning just the boat without a crew.
 Those lacking certification should go for a skippered boat (just a skipper without crew) or a crewed boat (minimum with a captain and a hostess/cook).
 Another type of service offers captain-guided tours or cruises where a skipper guides you through the specifics of the area and the boat for part of the trip or most of it.
-You can customize your itinerary, organize a party or other event on board, book a famous chef for private dining, exercise with a personal trainer, do yoga or massage with a specialist, play with the jet packs/ jet skis, dive with underwater seabobs, snorkel with a guide, wakeboard or ski with a tender boat/dinghy and many more fun activities.
+You can customize your itinerary, organize a party or other event on board, charter a yacht with a famous chef for private dining, exercise with a personal trainer, do yoga or massage with a specialist, play with the jet packs/ jet skis, dive with underwater seabobs, snorkel with a guide, wakeboard or ski with a tender boat/dinghy and many more fun activities.
 On-board outdoor cinema is often a possibility with superyachts.